mumair01/GailBot-2019/README.md

 * python3 gailbot-3.py -username [Bluemix Username] -password [Bluemix Password]
 * Follow Gailbot's prompts to generate a transcript.

+When adding files to be transcribed:
+* -pair [file-1] [file-2] --> Allows a pair of files corresponding to the same conversation to be added.
+* -dir [Directory Name] --> Allows transcription of all files in a directory as separate files.
+Results are inside the given directory.
+* Individual files can be added without any additional flag.

 ## Compatible media file types